InRaysee/Multi-Preprocessing-Streaming-Platform-Rebuild/README.md

 Moreover, it is allowed to enable life-signal mode to send life signals and detect RTT of each path periodly.

-## Catchup Mechanism (inavailable now)
+## Catchup Mechanism

-This can help all streams keep synchronous and real-time in both VOD and live mode.
+This can help the stream keep synchronous with the UTC time.

-- Target latency: 3 as default, the live delay allowed.
+- Target latency (default: 3s) - the live delay we aim to approach.
-- Max drift: 3 as default, the maximal latency deviation allowed.
+- Minimal drift (default: 0.1s) - the maximal latency deviation allowed.
-- Min drift: 0.02 as default, the minimal latency deviation allowed.
-- Catchup playback rate: 0.5 as default, catchup playback rate.
+- Catchup playback rate (default: 0.5) - the playback rate of catchup mechanism.

-- Catchup latency threshold: 60 as default, maximal latency allowed to catch up.
+Moreover, the ON-OFF switches of catchup mechanism and LL-DASH are provided.

 ## How to run